makoConstruct/termpose/README.md

 Termpose's advantage is its supreme writability.
 Termpose is minimal and flexible enough that if you wanted to make a programming language, but couldn't be bothered writing a parser, you could just use Termpose, and it wouldn't be all that bad.
 IMO, it would end up nicer than most lisps.

-Here's an example of the kind data I represent with termpose.
+Here's an example of the kind data I store in termpose.
 This is very similar to the save format of a game I'm working on:
 ```
 world
   folk